Hedged vs. Unhedged ETFs : Which Is Better?

 KiwiSaver: investing in all Kiwis

 If you’ve KiwiSaver, you’re already a seasoned investor.
 KiwiSaver is a great way to invest in your future, from a first home through to retirement.
 And whatever stage of life you’re at, it’s something that you should actively manage to ensure you’re earning the best returns and value for money.
-So when was the last time you checked your KiwiSaver balance, or compared returns and fees?
-It’s as easy as clicking onto Canstar’s KiwiSaver comparison tables!
+So when was the last time you checked your KiwiSaver balance, or compared returns and fees on Canstar’s KiwiSaver comparison tables?

 For more information about Canstar’s expert KiwiSaver ratings and our latest KiwiSaver Scheme Provider Award click this link.
 Or to compare KiwiSaver providers, click on the button below.